Overwhelmed Mind: Unraveling the Chaos of an Anxiety Attack

 This table provides an overview of the various stages and symptoms experienced during an anxiety attack.
 Understanding these manifestations can help individuals recognize and manage their anxiety more effectively.

-Unveiling the Indicators: A into Panic Attacks
+Unveiling the Indicators: A Glimpse into Panic Attacks

 Understanding Anxiety Attacks: What Happens During an Episode